Azure Table Storage

 1. Enter the following information:

 • Account—the Azure Storage account name.
-To access your Azure storage accounts or create one, log into the Azure portal and click Storage Accounts in the services menu on the left.
+To access your Azure storage accounts or create one, log in to the Azure portal and click Storage Accounts in the services menu on the left.
 If the backend is set to AzureStack, set the Account as the complete host for your data.
 For example: <account>.nm.azs.sandia.gov.
 If the backend is set to Emulator, set the Account as the complete host.
 For example: http://127.0.0.1:10002/devstoreaccount1.
 To obtain the account name for the backend of CosmosDB, navigate to Cosmos DB service and select your Azure Cosmos DB Account.
 From the resource menu, go to the Connection String page.
 Find the account name and set the Account to this value.

 • Access Key—the key for the storage account.
-To obtain the Access Key for the default backend (Storage), log into the Azure portal and click Storage Accounts in the services menu on the left to list the storage accounts.
+To obtain the Access Key for the default backend (Storage), log in to the Azure portal and click Storage Accounts in the services menu on the left to list the storage accounts.
 Select a storage account and click Access Keys in the Settings section.
 Either key1 or key2 can be used.
 To obtain the Access Key for the backend of CosmosDB, navigate to Cosmos DB service and select your Azure Cosmos DB Account.
 From the resource menu, go to the Connection String page.
 Find the PRIMARY KEY value and set the Access Key to this value.

 • Backend—select the backend from the drop-down list.
 Data may retrieved from the classic Azure Table Storage repository (Storage, the default), Azure Storage Emulator, CosmosDB, or Azure Stack Hub.